Introduction

 Purpose:

-• Reducing background process clutter to improve overall device efficiency.
+Reducing background process clutter for improved device efficiency.

 3.5 Show CPU Usage